moirei/event-tracking/docs/guide/automatic-tracking/tracking-app-events.md

-# Tracking App Events
+# Tracking Application Events

+This package allows you to automatically track application-level events through simple interfaces and flexible configuration.

-## Using TrackableEvent
+## Using `TrackableEvent`

-Your application events that implement `TrackableEvent` will automatically be tracked.
+Any of your custom application events that implement the `TrackableEvent` interface will be automatically tracked:

 ```php
 namespace App\Events;